joeferraro/MavensMate-SublimeText/CONTRIBUTING.md

 1. Your platform (OSX, Linux, Windows) and architecture (32 or 64 bit)
 2. The MavensMate version(s), i.e. MavensMate for Sublime Text plugin version and MavensMate-app version
+3. Whether you're behind a firewall and/or proxy
-3. **Specific** steps to reproduce
+4. **Specific** steps to reproduce
-4. MavensMate logs.
+5. MavensMate logs.
 Configure logging via MavensMate-app settings, run your failing operation to generate logs, and paste relevant logs to your issue.
-5. If relevant, your Salesforce server (e.g., cs18, c31, na7, etc.)
+6. If relevant, your Salesforce server (e.g., cs18, c31, na7, etc.)

 If any of the above are missing, we will be unable to properly diagnose your issue.